Fee help and scholarships

 Swinburne Abroad can provide you with a letter to meet Centrelink requirements before you depart.

-OS-HELP is available for international experiences, including exchange and study tours.
+OS-HELP is available for credit-bearing international experiences, including exchange, study tours and overseas internships.

 This loan is added to your HECS debt, which you do not have to repay until your income reaches the minimum repayment threshold.

 A summary of eligibility criteria for the OS-HELP Loan is below.
 Students must meet the following conditions:

 - have been selected by your provider to receive an OS HELP loan;